withabubaker/Niagara-MostWanted-WebScraping-Tableau/README.md

 # Niagara Most Wanted Using WebScraping and Tablea

 In this project, I used web scraping techniques to pull the data from the Niagara Region Police Service [website](https://www.niagarapolice.ca/en/news-and-events/Niagara-s-Wanted.aspx) for the most wanted criminals.
-Utilized the pandas library to explore the data and clean it, then virtualized the results using Tableau.
+Utilized the pandas library to explore and clean the data, then virtualized the results using Tableau.